Skip to main content

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-Solid Edge has a very useful application called " Motion " which allows a user to simulate the movement of mechanical parts.
-This enables machine designers to test and make sure that the movement of their mechanism is the same as they expect before manufacturing parts.
+Solid Edge features a very useful application called " Motion " which allows users to simulate the movement of mechanical parts.
+This enables machine designers to test and ensure that the movement of their mechanism is exactly as expected before manufacturing parts.
 This helps save a lot of money.
-However, instead of using the " Motion " application, I would like to show you how to simulate the motion of mechanical parts using a sketch in Solid Edge together with Microsoft Excel .
+Advertisement However, instead of using the " Motion " application, I would like to show you how to simulate the motion of mechanical parts using a sketch in Solid Edge together with Microsoft Excel .
 Why?
-Most of the time, I started my mechanical design with the concept and layout using sketches.
+Most of the time, I start my mechanical design with the concept and layout using sketches.
 If we could simulate the motion of mechanical parts in a sketch, it would help me a lot.
 I got this idea when I was playing with sketches and constraints in Solid Edge .
 Solid Edge allows us to change the dimensions easily by just rotating the mouse wheel.
-Watch the following video to see how easy it is to simulate motion in a sketch.
-So what I have to d...
+Figure 1: The Concept — Using VBA to "push" dimension values from E...